ChaseRoycroft/chaseroycroft.github.io/_posts/2014-12-18-themeinstallation.md

 ---
+published: true
 layout: post
-title: How to install this theme
+title: How to install the theme for this website
 categories: articles
 tags: [sample-post]
 comments: true